msdec321/DataAnalysisWorkbooks/warcraftLogs/README.md

 # WarcraftLogs Restoration Druid Data Scraper v1.03

 This repository scrapes encounter data from WarcraftLogs which can be used in a data analysis.
-  • Character name, server, region
+&emsp; • Character name, server, region
   • Date
   • Kill time
   • Parse percentile